 Raw fact; a count - in our scheme this is encoded in the form of axiomatic information.
-The other part, not identified by Wheeler but nonetheless necessary to complete the description, is knowledge - in our scheme this is encoded in the form of protocols (or halting programs).
+The other part, not identified by Wheeler but nonetheless necessary to complete the description, is knowledge - in our scheme this is encoded in the form of a terminating protocol along with its preparation.
 The 'knowledge' corresponds to the steps required to construct an experiment in which photons are sent according to a repeatable and well-defined preparation.
-When a 'click' is registered, it yield more than just a bit; it also associated to a unit of 'knowledge' given in the form of a protocol able to produce similar preparations.
+When a 'click' is registered, it yield more than just a bit; it also associated to a unit of 'knowledge' given in the form of a protocol-preparation pair, and associated to the unitary or general linear sequence of transformations comprising the protocol applied on a given preparation.

-Our wave-function, as it is a sum over knowledge, refers to both the possible results of a measurement, and to the protocol used to prepare the system.
-For instance, a sum $Z = \det M(f_1) + \det M(f_2)$ , would upon a mathematical projection yield a pick of either $f_1$ or $f_2$ , which includes axiomatic information in the form of the pick result, as well as arbitrary preparation in the form of the protocol $f_1$ or $f_2$ .
+Our wave-function is a sum over knowledge and refers to both the possible results of a measurement, and to the protocol used to prepare the system.
+For instance, a sum $Z = \det M(p_1) + \det M(p_2)$ , would upon a mathematical projection yield a pick of either $p_1$ or $p_2$ , which includes axiomatic information in the form of the pick result, as well as the arbitrary protocol-preparation pair $p_1$ or $p_2$ itself.